 When you have C. diff, you and everyone around you must take special care to avoid spreading it.
 You must use extra care after you use the washroom.

-The best way to prevent spreading C. diff is to wash your hands well and often.
+The best way to prevent spreading the infection is to wash your hands well and often.
 The rubbing and rinsing action helps wash the bacteria from your skin.

 Don't use an alcohol-based hand sanitizer instead of washing your hands with soap and water.
 Sanitizer will not kill C. diff.

 If it seems that a staff person isn't being as careful as you expect, ask what steps the hospital uses to control the spread of your infection.
-This might help remind him or her to be more careful.
+This might help remind the person to be more careful.

 After your diarrhea is better, you are much less likely to spread a C. diff infection.
-Still, you must:
+But you still need to take extra care to keep your home clean.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.